 “The heading of the tunnel,under Guilford avenue, has been extended from the entrance of the retaining wall between Biddle and Chase streets to a point 25o feet beyond Preston street a total distance of 8oo feet”

-Approximately 100-150 meters deep inside this section, there is a massive outfall drain (10 foot 6 inches) that dumping a large buried stream into the Conduit, as well as a high volume of air.
+Approximately 100 meters deep inside this section, there is a massive storm drain outfall that draining a number of large buried streams into the diversion tunnel.
+It is always pushing out a high volume of air.
 A drain within a drain.
 The internal outfall tube is concrete with a brick laden bottom .
 After some research, it is concluded that this is “Jenkins Run”.
 Which means this massive tunnel leads into another network of century old storm sewers.
 In fact, as of 1909, it was draining 900 acres of area.
-Another excerpt from Report of the Sewerage Commission of Baltimore City 1912″ page 12 states:
+Another excerpt from a Sewerage Commission Report dated 1912″ page 12 states:

 “The heading of the Jenkins tunnel has been extended through to meet the large tunnel a distance of 430 feet The rock excavated from this tunnel is being crushed and used to form the concrete conduits in the bed of the Falls below **** street”.